flyteorg/flyte/rsts/community/contribute.rst

    # Step2: Export Flytectl path based on the previous log "flyteorg/flytectl info installed ./bin/flytectl"
    export PATH=$PATH:/home/ubuntu/bin # replace with your path

    # Step3: Create backends.
-This will set up a k3s cluster running Minio, Postgres pods, and all Flyte components: flyteadmin, flyteplugins, flytepropeller, etc.
+This will setup a k3s cluster running Minio, Postgres pods, and all Flyte components: flyteadmin, flyteplugins, flytepropeller, etc.
    flytectl demo start
    # 👨‍💻 Flyte is ready!
 Flyte UI is available at http://localhost:30080/console 🚀 🚀 🎉
    # ❇️ Run the following command to export demo environment variables for accessing flytectl